NarjesBessghaier/NarjesBessghaier.github.io/_pages/cv.md

 Awards
 ======

-* Highest overall average award in the 2nd year of research master class (2017)
+* Higher Institute of Computer Science and Multimedia of Sfax (Tunisia) First rank award in the 2nd year of master’s degree (2017)
-* Highest overall average award in the 1rst year of research master class (2016)
-* Scholarship from the Ministry of Higher Education for taking the first place in the master class (2016)
+* Ministry of Higher Education and Scientific Research (Tunisia) Excellence Grant awarded for ranking among the top 3 students of my 1st year of Master's program (2016)
+* Higher Institute of Computer Science and Multimedia of Sfax (Tunisia) First rank award in the 1st year of master’s degree (2016)
-* Highest overall average award at the University of Gabes-Tunisia (2015)
+* University of Gabès (Tunisia)
+Excellence Grant awarded for ranking first at the province level (2015)
-* Highest overall average award at the Higher Institute of Management of Gabes-Tunisia (2015)
+* Higher Institute of Management of Gabès (Tunisia) First rank award in the 3rd year of Bachelor’s degree (2015)
-* Highest overall average award at the Higher Institute of Management of Gabes-Tunisia (2014)
+* Higher Institute of Management of Gabès (Tunisia) First rank award in the 2nd year of Bachelor’s degree (2014)
-* Highest overall average award at the Higher Institute of Management of Gabes-Tunisia (2013)
+* Higher Institute of Management of Gabès (Tunisia) First rank award in the 1st year of Bachelor’s degree (2013)

 Referees
 ======